wareya/zerostrap/readme.md

 `clang -fomit-frame-pointer -target i386-unknown-none -m32 -g -Wall -Wextra -Oz -c main_x86_concat.c && objdump -r -d -M intel main_x86_concat.o|sed $'s~$~\e[0m~g'`

 Then follow the rest of the instructions in the corresponding C file.

+The current implementation is limited to about 2^15 bytes of program text, but this isn't a fundamental limitation of the interpreter.
+Rather, it's a limitation from saving (a lot of) space in the 16 to 32 bit boot process.

 ## Design